 Urea dissolves easily in water.
 At typical atmospheric circumstances, 1 pound of urea may be dissolved in 1 pound of water.
 Urea should not include more than 0.25% biuret in foliar spraying.
 Nitrogen applied to many crops at once should not exceed 20 pounds per acre.

 Urea is not a flammable or explosive substance.
 It may be safely kept under normal settings without deterioration in quality.
-To reduce the pace at which nitrogen is available to plants, certain minerals, such as sulphur, can be coated on urea fertilizer.
+To reduce the pace at which nitrogen is available to plants, certain minerals, such as sulfur, can be coated on urea fertilizer.
 Under certain situations, these slow-release compounds assist developing plants to make greater use of their resources.
 On golf courses, parks, and other special-purpose lawns, slow-release urea is commonly employed.

 The urea market is expected to be worth more than 183,000 metric tonnes in 2021, with a CAGR of less than 2% during (2022-2027).